 One of the first local events that we attended was charro, a Mexican rodeo.
-One of the local businessmen announced it on the cruisers net and we were surprised to find that we were the only cruisers who went.
+One of the local businessmen announced it on the cruisers net.
+Surprisingly, we were the only cruisers who attended.
 It was a huge local celebration and we had a ball!

 In La Paz, we went to the Carnival parades, timed for sunset:

 Off-road racing is the sport in Baja . . . and two sons of the marina/boatyard we used in LaPaz just happened to race (no pictures of their trucks, sorry).
 We hitched rides to several of the races.
-We’d been warned that it would be a long, hot, dusty day by other cruisers.
+Other cruisers warned us it would be a long, hot, dusty day.
 Yes, it was — but I’ll never have an experience like that again!

 Back on the mainland side of Mexico, we suddenly found ourselves in the middle of a boat parade.
 I think it was part of the blessing of the fleet.

-In El Salvador, the cruisers were invited to the Mother’s Day celebration at the local school:
+In El Salvador, local invited cruisers to the Mother’s Day celebration at the local school:

 Last summer, in the Bahamas, we were at Hatchet Bay for their mini-homecoming.
 Dave got roped into the dance contest . . . and won!

 Dave and I both raced sailboats for years before cruising so we were excited to go to two Bahamian regattas.
 When the local organizers discovered that we were former racers, they set the weather mark right off our bow . . . and we got to see all the action very close up!